Nova Scotia Indigenous Tourism Enterprise Network

 STRUCTURE OF THE ORGANIZATION

-The NSITEN is structured as an incorporated not for profit organization that works to develop both short and long term capacity building initiatives aimed at strengthening cultural and business offerings of qualified Indigenous business owners and community enterprises focused on tourism.
+The NSITEN aims to strengthen cultural and business offerings of qualified Indigenous business owners and community enterprises focused on tourism.

 The Mi'kmaw